 For more information please call (510) 642-5796 or email firstname.lastname@example.org.

 There are several neighborhoods close to the Cal campus (within five miles).
 The most common are: Berkeley, Berkeley Hills, Kensington, Albany, El Cerrito, Oakland, and Emeryville.
 Walnut Creek and Pleasant Hill (located approximately 15 miles east of campus) and San Francisco (about 15 miles west of campus) are also nice options.

 Berkeley Hills/Kensington: Located in the hills north/east of campus, this part of town boasts large, single-family homes along winding, tree-lined streets.
 Postdocs may easily find houses, rooms for rent, and in-law apartments, some with great views of the city.
 Tilden Park borders this neighborhood, featuring hiking, swimming, picnic areas, and golf course.
-Most will find that it is easy to commute by bus to campus.
+Commuting to campus might be a challenge but frequent bus transfer is available.

 Downtown Berkeley: Located adjacent to the west side of campus, downtown boasts restaurants, shops on or close to Shattuck Avenue, and most of the bars in Berkeley can be found here.
 The Downtown Berkeley BART station is also located here, making it convenient to travel to the city.

 Albany: Single-family houses and rentals can be found north/west of Berkeley in the city of Albany.
 This city is popular with postdocs with children because of the good school system.
 University Village, a large, University-owned family student housing complex, is also a popular option for families.
 However, spots for postdocs are low in number and term-limited at around 18 months.
 Please call University Village directly to inquire [510.526.8505 (Village Office) and 510-642-4109 (Cal Housing)].